CarrierOps/1P-Wiki/documentation/pipelines/msl.md

     * Normalizes data types.
     * Standardizes characters and removes characters in all entries that are not on standard US/CA keyboard.
-    * Removes leading/trailing whitespaces for all entries
+    * Removes leading/trailing whitespaces for all entries.
     * Changes None values and NA type values to be consisent with the output from the msl_live_import block.

    ***Sheets Transformations***
     *  Ensures columns are in snake case.
-    *  Normalizes data types
+    *  Normalizes data types.
-    *  Removes .0 values at the end of a string
+    *  Removes .0 values at the end of a string.
     *  Reformats the update_date column to match what is in BQ.
-    *  Standardizes characters and removes characters in all entries that are not on standard US/CA keyboard
+    *  Standardizes characters and removes characters in all entries that are not on standard US/CA keyboard.
-    * Standardizes boolean logic values
+    * Standardizes boolean logic values.
-    * Removes leading/trailing whitespaces for all entries
+    * Removes leading/trailing whitespaces for all entries.
 3. The 2 versions are compared and follow this process:
     * The first step is to loop through all of the p_id values from the data argument and check if that p_id is in the live